Master of Business Administration

 - Minimum of two years of professional experience.

 - Two letters of recommendation from professional or academic references.
-At least one letter from a supervisor is strongly recommended.
+At least one letter from a supervisor is required.

 - Official transcripts from all degree bearing institutions at the bachelor’s level or higher and unofficial transcript for any additional college coursework.